Patient Group Directions

 Click on a heading below for more information.

 Patient Group Direction template service specification (Microsoft Word)

-Above is a nationally negotiated template service specification (developed and agreed by PSNC, the Department of Health and NHS Employers) and associated resources on the service.
+Above is a nationally negotiated template service specification (developed and agreed by PSNC, the Department of Health and Social Care and NHS Employers) and associated resources on the service.
 LPCs and contractors are able to negotiate to provide services in accordance with this specification where a local need for the service is determined.
 Alternatively LPCs, contractors or the service commissioner are free to develop their own local services in response to identified needs.

 Patient Group Directions (PGDs) provide a legal framework that allows some medicines to be supplied and/or administered by named, authorised, registered health professionals, to a pre-defined group of patients needing preventative treatment or treatment for a condition without the need for a prescription.
 PGDs may be appropriate when medicine use follows a predictable pattern, such as for patients attending for contraception, or where patients seek unscheduled care, such as for a minor ailment in a community pharmacy or walk-in centre.

 PSNC Briefing 004/13: Patient Group Directions (Jan 2013, updated Aug 2013)

 Previously PGDs were mainly authorised by PCTs but this needed to change when the new NHS organisational structures were implemented in April 2013.
 This briefing summarises the process which needs to be followed locally when PGDs are transferred to a new organisation.

 The Medicines and Healthcare products Regulatory Agency has published a PGD guide outlining who can supply or administer specific medicines to patients without a doctor under a PGD and which medicines can be administered.